 We don’t deliberately set out to waste time.
 In fact, many of the ways we waste time actually masquerade as work itself.
 So in order to become more productive and put our time to best use, we need to be able to recognize the ways we unconsciously misuse it.
 The most common include:

 1. Small task addiction

 A lot of us suffer from completion bias.
 It feels good to finish a task, so we prioritize work we can easily write off to get our dopamine fix.
 But privileging small tasks can mean putting off more “meaningful” complex tasks that give us a sense of achievement and purpose.

 Dividing your attention between too many tasks at once can also kill your net productivity.
-Context switching takes effort – you need time to re-focus each time you switch to a different task, and research suggests it reduces the quality of your thinking.
+Context switching comes with a cognitive cost—you need time to re-focus each time you switch to a different task, and research suggests it reduces the quality of your thinking.

 3. Unnecessary meetings

-If you attend a meeting without contributing or learning anything new, you probably didn’t need to be there.
+If you attend a meeting without contributing or learning anything new, you probably don’t need to be there.
 While meetings serve an important function, too many work cultures over-use them.
-It’s one of the most intensive forms of work communication going – especially when you add together the preparation, potential delays and overrunning time, and post-meeting emails often involved.
+It’s one of the most intensive forms of work communication going—especially when you add together the preparation, potential delays and overrunning time, and post-meeting emails often involved.